 We see these deals throughout the year but they’re especially good during Home Depot’s “Spring Black Friday” sale in April, as well as around the holidays.
 They’re also often featured as the “Daily Deal” (a new one starts every morning and lasts for 24 hours).

 3. Grills and other patio items

 Home Depot has some great prices on grills, both on lower-end brands like Char-Broil and higher-end brands like Vision Grills.
-They usually offer a really special deal or two during or around their Spring Black Friday Sale in April–this year it was a Dyna-Glo 6-Burner Stainless Steel Gas Grill for $199.
+They usually offer a really special deal or two during or around their Spring Black Friday Sale in April–last year it was a Dyna-Glo 6-Burner Stainless Steel Gas Grill for $199.